etch1000/reqwest_calls/README.md

 - Handling different HTTP status codes

 ###### GETAPIResponse
-GETAPIResponse is handling the first GET request with 200 (OK) HTTP status code, and we can see the output for it as :
+GETAPIResponse is handling the first GET request with 200 (OK) HTTP status code, and we can see the output for it as:

 ```
 GETAPIResponse {